sikuli/sikuli-slides/docs.md

 ## Parameters

-There are several parameters that can be set at the command line to control the execution behavior of Sikuli Slides.
+There are several command line options that can be set to control the execution behavior of Sikuli Slides.

 * **MinScore:** The minimum similar score for a target to be considered a match
-* **Delay:** The delay interval between two slides.
+* **maxwait** The maximum time to wait in milliseconds to find a target on the screen (default 15000 ms)